NASA-JSC-Robotics/chonkur_l_raile/SetupNotes.md

 SUBSYSTEM=="net", ACTION=="add", ATTR{address}=="a0:ce:c8:79:81:11", NAME="rail"
 ```

-A diagram showing all of the components and their connections is located at '[https://bender.jsc.nasa.gov/confluence/x/wRFBDg]'
+A diagram showing all of the components and their connections is located on the [CLR Confluence Page](https://bender.jsc.nasa.gov/confluence/x/wRFBDg)